Global Citizen Summer Camp

 About the Camp

 The Global Citizen Summer Camp is a non-residential camp for middle school students (rising 6th through 8th graders).
 Through a variety of interactive and age appropriate activities, students are taught to step outside their comfort zone and gain a deeper understanding of what it means to belong to and navigate within multiple and diverse communities.
-Students will learn basics of four world languages (Arabic, Chinese, French & German) through an immersive experience and participate in activities that focus on developing intercultural competence and global citizenship.
+Students will learn basics of world languages through an immersive experience and participate in activities that focus on developing intercultural competence and global citizenship.

 Objectives